 The economy of Kenya is largely services based and contributes over 60% of its GDP out of which Tourism contributes more.
 Tourism in Kenya has grown steadily over the years and is now the main source of its foreign exchange earnings.
 It has contributed greatly to the economic growth of Kenya.
-There are several popular tourist attractions in the country ranging from its 19 national parks, game reserves, views of Mount Kilimanjaro and its beaches along the Indian Ocean.
+There are several popular tourist attractions in the country ranging from its 19 national parks, game reserves, views of Mount Kilimanjaro, and its beaches along the Indian Ocean.

 Our focus in this article is to highlight very interesting but unknown places in Kenya that tourists may have overlooked.
 These places are wonderful for families together to spend time together.
-I will examine places such as – Menengai Crater, Champagne Ridge, Mount Suswa, Fourteen Falls and Lake Baringo.
+I will examine places such as – Menengai Crater, Champagne Ridge, Mount Suswa, Fourteen Falls, and Lake Baringo.

-Using these guides will help save you a lot of resources and time that will be spent in going round places that may not be of much interest to you and your team.
+Using these guides will help save you a lot of resources and time that will be spent going around places that may not be of much interest to you and your team.
 The guides are well trained and understand the terrain very well thus are grounded in the business of guiding tourists.

-It is said to be 2,300 m above sea levels that the volcano formed over 200,000 years ago while the Caldera formed about 8,000 years ago.
+It is said to be 2,300 m above sea level that the volcano formed over 200,000 years ago while the Caldera formed about 8,000 years ago.
 This site is described as one of the volcano sites that are well preserved.

 There is also accommodation around and even close to the edge of the caldera.
 Standing on the crater’s rim feels like you have reached the end of the earth.
 It has spectacular scenery and I can say is one of the most attractive places in Kenya.
-Various activities such as prayers, hiking, trekking and biking take place at the top of the crater.
+Various activities such as prayers, hiking, trekking, and biking take place at the top of the crater.